 The majority of Neebing's MNRI will be invested in Target Date Outcomes.
 Target Date allocations are designed to be invested to provide liquidity for known spending needs in at a future date.
-Neebing's Investment Plan allocates a total of \$1.7 million to target date allocations with most of this allocation identified as being very long term in nature.
+Neebing's Investment Plan allocates a total of \$1.88 million to target date allocations with most of this allocation identified as being very long term in nature.

-Approximately \$200,000 will be allocated into the Target Date 3-5 Year Outcome is intended to provide some liquidity for the projects within the next five years.
-Details of the investment allocations for this Outcome are detailed in Table 6 below.
+Approximately \$441,000 will be allocated into the Target Date 3-5 Year Outcome which is intended to provide some liquidity for projects within the next five years.
 Due to the relatively short-term time horizon, the monies invested in this Target Date Outcome will attempt to mitigate the potential for capital loss by investing primarily in fixed income and cash-like investments.
 This Outcome has a small allocation to equity investments to enhance the growth potential.
 It is anticipated the entire balance will be drawn down in the coming years to pay for planned expenditures.
+More detail on the allocations for the Target Date 3-5 Year Outcome is shown in Table 6 below.